Matlawton/coder-academy-t2a2/README.md

 - [App.diagram](https://app.diagrams.net/)

-*App.diagrams* is a free to use online design tool where users can create many types of tables, forms, maps, diagrams and much more either from scratch or by utilizing one of their hudreds of templates.
+*App.diagrams* is a free to use online design tool where users can create many types of tables, forms, maps, diagrams and much more either from scratch or by utilizing one of their hundreds of templates.
 I used App.diagram to fabricate my Sitemap and my Entity Relationship Diagram.

 - [Balsamiq](https://balsamiq.com/)